SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-625A SNMP.md

 - Save / Load: Saving takes precedence over loading.

-- **Configuration Save / Configuration Load**: These drop-down boxes allow you to save or load up to 10 different modem configurations (numbered *0*to *9)*.
+- **Configuration Save / Configuration Load**: These drop-down boxes allow you to save or load up to 10 different modem configurations (numbered *0* to *9)*.
-  - **Configuration Slots** page button:Displays the available configuration slots.
+  - **Configuration Slots** page button: Displays the available configuration slots.

 ### Config - Drop and Insert